Dhruvverma-12/Telecom-Customer-Churn-prediction/README.md

 ### 🚀 About Me
-I’m an AI Enthusiast and aspiring Data Analyst/Data Scientist with a strong interest in turning data into meaningful business insights.
-I enjoy working with Python, SQL, Power BI, and Machine Learning to analyze data, identify patterns, and solve real-world business problems.
+I’m **Dhruv Verma**, an **AI Enthusiast and aspiring Data Analyst/Data Scientist** with a strong interest in turning data into meaningful business insights.
+I enjoy working with **Python, SQL, Power BI, and Machine Learning** to analyze data, identify patterns, and solve real-world business problems.

 [1]: https://github.com/Dhruvverma-12